jaqobb/message-editor/README.md

 Message Editor requires:
 * Server version at least 1.8
-* ProtocolLib (possibly the latest version available)
+* ProtocolLib
-* PlaceholderAPI (optional) - if you want to add placeholders to new messages
+* PlaceholderAPI (optional) - if you want to use placeholders in edited messages
-* MVdWPlaceholderAPI (optional) if you want to add placeholders to new messages
+* MVdWPlaceholderAPI (optional) if you want to use placeholders in edited messages